MTS Michigan hosts panel discussion of race and ethnicity. Watch >

 It’s vital work, and you make it possible.
 Click GIVE to get started.

-Get your copy of Unstuck today >
+Get your copy of Missing Jesus today with a gift of any amount >

 Your generosity makes it possible for full-time Moody Bible Institute undergraduate students on the Chicago campus to receive a tuition-paid education.
 This allows our students to begin full-time Christian ministry immediately following graduation, unencumbered by student loans and free to follow the Lord wherever He leads.